near-ndc/gov/framework-v1/ratification-and-election-process.md

 - **NEAR Supermajority Consent** -- similar to Supermajority Consent:
   - the NEAR Big Quorum Requirement is met;
   - the number of "yes" votes cast is more than 60% of the sum of "yes" and "no" votes: `#yes_votes > 60% × (#yes_votes + #no_votes)` (we don't consider abstain votes for the threshold).

-#### Personhood Voting with Stake Weight Quorum Thresholds

-- **NDC Approved Account**: has the same meaning as in _Proof-of-Personhood Voting_ above.
-- **NEAR Quorum Power** is the sum of cubic root of the staked NEAR of each voting NDC approved account that had staked at the time pointed the proposal (resolved as a snapshot).

-        struct Proposal {
-            // ...
-            stakeTree: StakeSnapshot
-        }

-        quorum_power(p: Proposal, voters: []AccuntId) -> u128 {
-            voters
-                .map(|a| -> pow(p.stakeTree.accountStake(a)), 1/3) // TODO: need to make it deterministic
-                .sum()
-        }

-- **NEAR Quorum Requirement** means, in respect of a vote, that the Quorum Power must be greater than the Quorum Threshold which is defined as the cubic root of (5% of all staked NEAR) plus 2000.
-- **NEAR Big Quorum Requirement** means, in respect of a vote, that the Quorum Power must be greater than the Quorum Threshold which is defined as the cubic root of (8% of all staked NEAR) plus 2000.
-- **NEAR Supermajority Consent** and **NEAR Consent** have the same meaning as in _Proof-of-Personhood Voting_ above.

 ### Constitution